webholik/Elegance/README.markdown

 Elegance!
 ==========
-A simple Tumblr theme that I use on my blog.
+A simple Tumblr theme that I used on my blog.